 How to Make Authentic Vietnamese Peanut Sauce?

-If you’ve ever ordered fresh spring rolls or GỏiCuốn at a Vietnamese restaurant, you’re probably familiar with this tangy and nutty dipping sauce.
-Vietnamese peanut sauce is a vibrant and nutty dipping sauce that brings a lot of flavor to vegetables and meat.
+If you’ve ever ordered fresh spring rolls or GỏiCuốn at a Vietnamese restaurant, you’re probably familiar with the tangy and nutty spring roll dipping sauce it comes with.
+Vietnamese peanut sauce is a vibrant dipping sauce that brings a lot of flavor to vegetables and meat.
 I personally find it hard to imagine having my homemade Vietnamese spring rolls without it!

 Vietnamese Peanut Sauce for Vegans and Vegetarians

-This peanut sauce is also a great option for vegans and vegetarians because it has no animal-derived products.
+This spring roll dipping sauce is also a great option for vegans and vegetarians because it has no animal-derived products.
 It’s a wonderful way to liven up vegan and vegetarian dishes.
 The nutty and tangy flavor goes really well with crisp vegetables, noodles, and fried tofu.

 Vietnamese Satay Sauce

-Besides using it as a dipping sauce, this peanut sauce also makes an excellent Vietnamese version of a satay sauce!
+Besides using this peanut sauce for spring rolls, it also makes an excellent Vietnamese version of a satay sauce!
 Simply serve it alongside some grilled skewered chicken, beef, tofu, or any protein you want.

 And while we’re on the subject, another delicious Vietnamese dipping sauce I highly recommend is my NướcChấm recipe.
 The sour, spicy, and garlicky flavor enhances nearly any Vietnamese dish and would pair wonderfully with grilled meats too.
 You can prepare both these sauces for more delicious options.